hhdinhgithub/Getting-and-Cleaning-Data-Project/README.md

 ##Project Description

 The purpose of this project is to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
-The requirement to have:
+The project requires:

     *a tidy data set as described below
     *a link to a Github repository with your script for performing the analysis, and